44100hertz/KonStructEd/README.md

 Kon Structure Editor is an experimental proof-of-concept structure editor for Lua.

-It is a Web Application written in Solid.JS.
+It is a Web Application written in Solid.JS, backed with rust library LibKon to do the heavy lifting.

 ## Structure Editor?